-The following steps will quickly deploy a Rancher Server on AWS with a single node cluster attached.
+The following steps will quickly deploy a Rancher server on AWS in a single-node K3s Kubernetes cluster, with a single-node downstream Kubernetes cluster attached.

 Note Deploying to Amazon AWS will incur charges.